Go Back

 • Optional Vegetables:

 Add cherry tomatoes and thinly sliced red bell pepper to the simmering soup if desired.
 Cook for 2-3 minutes until the tomatoes soften, and the bell pepper slices are tender-crisp.
-This step adds color and freshness to the soup.

 • Remove Aromatic Herbs: